kvietmeier/AzureLabs/scripts/README.md

 ```
 ├───scripts
 │   └───users
+│   └───examples
 ```

 The "users" folder is a script I grabbed off GitHub to add users to AD.
+The "examples" folder has code snippets and scripts I have downloaded - they are not mine.

 ### Usage